Saturday, December 26, 2020

 A board game?
 Meh, no thanks...

 Our adventure takes place in Morcar's castle.
-He's an evil wizard with an army of monsters: Orcs, Zombies, Mummys, Goblins, etc. Thankfully, four valiant warriors have signed up for 13 torturous quests in order to defeat him.
-That means plunging the castle's depths to battle all kinds of monsters, avoiding hidden traps, and grabbing loot or anything else which might heed the journey.
+He's an evil wizard with an army of monsters: Orcs, Zombies, Mummys, Goblins, etc. Four valiant warriors have signed up for 13 torturous quests to defeat him.
+That means plunging the castle's depths to battle monsters, avoiding hidden traps, and grabbing loot or anything else that might heed the journey.
 Let's be honest, whatever the story, I'm in.
 Now, where did I put my sword?

 An Elf enters the room much to the delight of the Wizard who punches the air with joy.